 Torah.
 The Pentateuch of Moses.

 Traditions.
 The authoritative record of inspired sayings and acts of Muḥammad, in addition to the revelation contained in the Qur’án.
-Often referred to individually and collectively as hadíth.
+Often referred to individually and collectively as ḥadíth.

 Zoroaster.
 Regarded by Bahá’ís as a Manifestation of God and founder of the Zoroastrian religion.
 He predicted the coming of a world redeemer called Sháh-Bahrám, Who would